orkes-io/docs/docs/how-tos/Workflows/create-secrets.md

 # Using Secrets in a Workflow

 Many applications require the use of sensitive values that should be protected from exposure.
-Items like usernames, passwords, API keys etc. are all sensitive values that should not be kept in a workflow (that might end up on GitHub or another public site.)
+Items like usernames, passwords, API keys, etc., are all sensitive values that should not be kept in a workflow (that might end up on GitHub or another public site.)

 Just as programming languages and GitHub have the concept of `secrets`, so does Orkes Conductor.
-You can define your variables in a secure and safe way knowing that they will not be exposed in the workflow, or shared with other teammates.
+You can define your variables in a secure and safe way, knowing that they will not be exposed in the workflow or shared with other teammates.

 ## Using a Secret